11 Best Luxury Hotels in Los Angeles in 2022

 In no particular order, and by no means a definitive list, these are some of the best luxury hotels in Los Angeles, the City of Angels.

 Four Seasons hotels epitomise luxury, renowned for beautifully-styled rooms, exceptional service, and a fantastic location.
-The Four Seasons Los Angeles at Beverly Hills ticks all those boxes – and its recent $33 million renovation has made it better than ever.
+The Four Seasons Los Angeles at Beverly Hills ticks all those boxes – plus a few extra for good measure.

 Close to the fashion-forward boutiques of Rodeo Drive and within easy reach of the Santa Monica Boulevard, Four Seasons LA is well placed for exploration, yet there’s plenty to enjoy onsite too, including a resort pool with cabanas and an inviting day spa.